SuperAwesomeLTD/sa-unity-sdk-docs/source/04banner.rst

             // create a new banner
             banner = SABannerAd.createInstance ();

-            // Enabling test mode will load
-            // one of our test ads
+            // to display test ads
-            // By default it is disabled
             banner.enableTestMode ();

-            // The parental gate requires users to
-            // perform a simple math operation when
-            // clicking on an ad
+            // ask users to add two numbers when clicking on an ad banner.enableParentalGate ();
-            banner.enableParentalGate ();

-            // Finally you can start the loading
-            // process by telling the SDK to load an
-            // ad for a certain placement
+            // start loading ad data for a placement banner.load (30471);
-            banner.load (30471);
         }
     }